BTTJ Secures Law Society’s Conveyancing Quality Mark

 12th May 2017

-Brindley Twist Tafft & James has once again secured membership to the Law Society’s Conveyancing Quality Scheme (CQS) – the mark of excellence for the home buying process.
-The firm first obtained accreditation in January 2012.
+Brindley Twist Tafft & James has once again secured membership to the Law Society’s Conveyancing Quality Scheme (CQS).
+The firm first obtained accreditation in January 2012 and BTTJ underwent rigorous assessment by the Law Society in order to continue to hold CQS status.

 Simon Grindlay says: “We are delighted to have secured CQS status.
 Buying and selling a home can be a stressful time.
 By looking for a CQS firm like Brindley Twist Tafft & James the public can seek out a firm that has proved its commitment to quality.”